0xfrossi/ProgettoIngSW/README.md

 # ProgettoIngSW

-A Java application for loans resources like books and films.
+A Java application for loan resources like books and films.
 An admin can add/remove these resource in it.